xarvex/lazy-load.nvim/README.md

 ## 🔱 Features

+- ⚡️ Incremental and deferred loading of modules and submodules.
 - ⌨️ Allows setting keymaps to lazily load the required module on press, while retaining normal functionality.